Sex worker: Health concerns of exotic dancers

 In order to protect themselves from the stigma of sex work, many dancers resort to othering themselves.
 Othering involves constructing oneself as superior to one's peers, and the dancer persona provides an internal boundary that separates the "authentic" from the stripper self.
-This practice creates a lot of stress for the dancers, in turn leading many to resort to using drugs and alcohol to cope.
-Since it is so widespread, the use of drugs has become normalized in the exotic dance scene.Despite this normalization, passing as nonusers, or covering as users of less maligned drugs, is necessary.
+This practice creates a significant amount of stress for the dancers, in turn leading many to resort to using drugs and alcohol to cope.
+Since it is so widespread, the use of drugs has become normalized in the exotic dance scene.

+Despite this normalization, passing as nonusers, or covering as users of less maligned drugs, is necessary.
 This is because strippers concurrently attribute a strong moral constitution to those that resist the drug atmosphere; it is a testament to personal strength and willpower.
 It is also an occasion for dancers to "other" fellow strippers.
 Valorizing resistance to the drug space discursively positions "good" strippers against such a drug locale and indicates why dancers are motivated to closet hard drug use.Stigma causes strippers to hide their lifestyles from friends and family alienating themselves from a support system.
 Further, the stress of trying to hide their lifestyles from others due to fear of scrutiny affects the mental health of dancers.